SAVOR SAN DIEGO WITH SU-MEI YU: Farm To Farmers Market

 Food is at the heart of many of San Diego’s most fascinating stories.
 Our food community is vibrant, diverse and unique, full of history, passionate people and delicious treasures.
 Join Su-Mei Yu, noted local cook, author and restaurant owner, as she explores and cooks her way around San Diego sharing the captivating tales of our culinary bounty on SAVOR SAN DIEGO.

-In this episode of SAVOR SAN DIEGO, Su-Mei Yu visits Noel Stehly of Stehly Farms in Valley Center to learn how a modern organic farmer operates in San Diego.
+"Farm To Farmers Market" - In this episode, Su-Mei Yu visits Noel Stehly of Stehly Farms in Valley Center to learn how a modern organic farmer operates in San Diego.
 She then follows some of the farm’s produce to the Linda Vista Farmers Market.
 At the market, Su-Mei creates a delicious rice salad using the freshly harvested ingredients from the farm.

 ABOUT CHEF SU-MEI YU